Badger

 Complete protection ends when the first bite gets through; partial protection keeps reducing bites as repellency decays.
 EPA label times are verified; the rest are modeled from the actives, concentration, and format.

 Estimated complete protection time from active ingredient + concentration; the source research used a lotion-style formulation, matching this spray (no format adjustment).
-Partial protection (reduced but real bite suppression) is modeled to extend to ~1.1 h as repellency decays.
+Partial protection (reduced but real bite suppression) is modeled to extend to ~1.9 h as repellency decays.
 Luker 2023 (10% lotion, CPT > 60 min); López 2025 dose-response.
 At 4.5%, between the ~4% cliff and ~5% plateau — protection interpolated between measured tiers.
+This product contains a fixative (vanillin), shown to slow evaporation and extend botanical repellent protection (Tawatsin 2012); the upper end of the range reflects that possible extension, but the fixative's dose here is undisclosed, so this is low confidence.

 Ingredient disclosure